ninggf/wulaphp.com/README.md

 # wulaphp.com

 This site is built with [hexo](http://hexo.io/).
 Site content is written in Markdown format located in `source`.
 Pull requests welcome!

-## Developing
+## 参与编写

 ``` bash
 $ npm install